The Bean Trees: Plot

-The novel concludes with Taylor and Turtle embracing their future, filled with uncertainty but also hope, symbolized by the wisteria vines, also known as bean trees, that thrive in even the most unfavorable conditions.
+Marietta "Taylor" Greer sets out to leave her home in Kentucky and travel west on a journey of self discovery.
+Taylor is "unconsciously retracing the Trail of Tears that led the Cherokee tribe (of which her grandmother was one) to Oklahoma."
+In a chance encounter, a stranger leaves a baby girl with her in Oklahoma near Cherokee territory.
+Taylor decides to keep caring for the child and continue traveling.
+Her car eventually breaks down in Tucson, Arizona.

+Taylor begins a new life in Tucson while befriending Lou Ann, a woman with a young son abandoned by her husband, and Mattie, the kind owner of Jesus is Lord Used Tires.
+Mattie assists refugees from the southern border and Taylor befriends Estevan and Esperanza, a Guatemalan couple seeking asylum.

+Taylor decides to adopt the child she was given, naming her Turtle for her tenacious nature.
+She encounters problems with formally granting custody due to the lack of documentation and consent from Turtle's parents.
+During a trip to Oklahoma for Estevan and Esperanza, the refugee couple pose as Turtle's parents (their own child died), and help Taylor forge the documentation, ensuring Turtle's future with Taylor.
+This is highly illegal (but likely satisfying for readers, who will generally empathize with Taylor in her desire to resolve Turtle's predicament).
+Taylor returns to Tucson, embracing her new home and role as mother to Turtle.

 Setting

 The story takes place in real places in North America, including Kentucky, Oklahoma, and Arizona.
 It begins when the main character, Taylor, leaves her home in Pittman, Kentucky to find herself.
 First, her car breaks down in the middle of Oklahoma, later in Tucson, Arizona.
 She travels back to Oklahoma and again to Arizona because of the people she became close with throughout the novel.

-Barbara Kingsolver's interest in nature is reflected in the Bean Trees, as it is full of descriptive landscapes and characters' passion towards the environment.
+Barbara Kingsolver's interest in nature is reflected in The Bean Trees, as it is full of descriptive landscapes and characters' passion towards the environment.
 The author uses history and biology to describe certain events or world issues related to nature.

 Characters

 Taylor Greer, a native of Kentucky, is the protagonist and narrator of the novel.
 She is also known by her given name Marietta and nickname Missy.
 Taylor's personality is described as tough, adventurous, and independent throughout the novel.

 Turtle is the three-year-old child who is left with Taylor in Oklahoma.

 Lou Ann lives in Tucson and has a baby named Dwayne Ray.
 She is also originally from Kentucky and is Taylor's roommate.

 Esperanza and Estevan are Guatemalan refugees that Taylor meets in Arizona.

 Mattie is the owner of "Jesus is Lord Used Tires."
 She grows vegetables and beans in her garden, which is filled with tire parts.
 Her home is a place where undocumented immigrants stay.